 Endophyte is a natural fungus that is found between the plant cells of Ryegrass that transfers itself into the next grass generation.
-Endophyte can be found in many grass species but Ryegrass and Tall Fescue are the most common grass varieties for harboring the Endophyte fungus in New Zealand.
+Endophyte can be found in many grass species but Ryegrass and Tall Fescue are the most common grass varieties for harbouring the Endophyte fungus in New Zealand.

 Why is Endophyte important?

-Endophyte increases the yield and persistence of the grass as it is made up of compounds such as peramine, Lolitrem B, Ergovaline and Epoxy-janthitrems which are toxic to some insects such as Argentine Stem Weevil, Black Beetle, Pasture Mealy Bug and other grass pests.
-However it can also cause stock health problems such as Ryegrass staggers.
-Some Endophyte types have been found less harmful to stock and when used appropriately it can increase and improve animal performance as well as increasing grass yield and persistence.
+Endophyte increases the yield and persistence of the grass as it is made up of compounds such as peramine, Lolitrem B, Ergovaline and Epoxy-janthitrems, which are toxic to some insects such as Argentine Stem Weevil, Black Beetle, Pasture Mealy Bug and other grass pests.
+However, it can also cause stock health problems such as Ryegrass staggers.
+Some Endophyte types have been found less harmful to stock and when used appropriately, it can increase and improve animal performance as well as increasing grass yield and persistence.

 Types of Endophytes.

 This type of Endophyte offers the best insect control in Ryegrasses over all other types of Endophytes.
-Resistance to Black beetle, Argentine Stem Weevil, Pasture Mealy Bug, Root Aphid and Porina, allows for a higher yield and persistence however AR37 can cause Ryegrass staggers.
+Resistance to Black Beetle, Argentine Stem Weevil, Pasture Mealy Bug, Root Aphid and Porina, allows for a higher yield and persistence.
+However, AR37 can cause Ryegrass staggers.

 AR1 is safer for grazing stock while still providing moderate insect control against Argentine Stem Weevil and Pasture Mealy Bug.
 Extra care will need to be taken in areas with high Black Beetle numbers (Northern area of the North Island) as AR1 gives only moderate protection to this pest.
 AR1 is also vulnerable to Root Aphid.

 Max P is a type of Endophyte found in Tall Fescue and improves its capability to fight grass pests such as Argentine Stem Weevil, Root Aphid, Pasture Mealy Bug and Black Beetle and moisture stress.
-Max P is made up of lolines which is a compound along with Peramine that protects against grass pests and improves the drought tolerance of Tall Fescue.
+Max P is made up of lolines, which is a compound, along with Peramine that protects against grass pests and improves the drought tolerance of Tall Fescue.

 With the introduction to new endophytes, standard Endophyte has been outperformed.
 Stock grazing these pastures can cause low animal performance and cause health issues such as Ryegrass staggers.
 You can lessen the effects by altering Summer/Autumn grazing management.